brassica-collective/handbook/content/brassica/handbook/Howtos/onboarding_process.md

 #### Sharing your statement of confidence in participating in the Brassica Collective
   >*When ready, please share each of the following statements with the collective to indicate how confident you are in participating in the collective (on-boarding is considered complete when all statements are shared)*:

+  I feel confident that

-   - [ ] I feel confident I understand the foundational context of the RAD housing project
+   - [ ] I understand the foundational context of the RAD housing project
-   - [ ] I feel confident I can use each of the Brassica communication channels appropriately
+   - [ ] I can use each of the Brassica communication channels appropriately
-   - [ ] I feel confident that I can regularly attend assemblies
+   - [ ] I can regularly attend assemblies
-   - [ ] I feel confident that I can reliably contribute to our online discussion forums
+   - [ ] I can reliably contribute to our online discussion forums
-   - [ ] I feel confident I understand the current Brassica agreements and am able to participate in the collective ways that align with these expectations.
+   - [ ] I can act in alignment with existing collective agreements
-   - [ ] I feel confident that I can participate in future processes of updating and co-creating collective agreements going forward expressed
+   - [ ] I can contribute to the processes for updating and co-creating collective agreements going forward
   >

 # Context Check-list